hemeai/ToxBind/README.md

 Let's try to understand the target structure better—what makes it unique and the importance of conserved amino acids for its function.
 I attempted secondary structure analysis using Biopython.

 To create an effective binder, we should focus on three parameters:
   1. Conserved structural parts – Ensuring a single binder can neutralize diverse types of toxins.
   2. Likable amino acids – Better binding affinity leads to higher potency, allowing for a lower dose.
   3. Accessibility of structural parts – Even if certain parts are present in the target structure, they may be buried inside, making them harder to access and reducing binding affinity.

+Let's explain three in details:

+1. Conserved structural parts:
+TODO

+2. Likable amino acids:
+Amino acids that are hydrophobic in nature tend to be more favorable for binding sites.
+Therefore, we can focus on non-polar amino acids.

+3. Accessibility of structural parts:
+Using BioPython, we can analyze the [protein structure](./functions/7z14_secondary_structure_information.csv) and know the type of secondary structure of present, which seqeuence of which type of structure.
+Along, with that we can calculate the accessibity score, higher score means it is most present on the outside and has less steric hinderence posed by the adjacent residues & vice-versa.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9352773/